Case studies

 - Integrated control where a combination of the different approaches is used.

 Since its inception, the program has cleared more than one million hectares of invasive alien plants across South Africa, providing jobs and skills training to ~20,000 people from marginalized sectors of society annually, with 52% of these beneficiaries being women.
-WfW currently runs over 300 projects across all nine of South Africa’s provinces.
+WfW currently runs over 300 projects across South Africa.

 Mauritius has one of the most threatened island floras in the world.
 More than 89% of its endemic plant species are considered at risk